Rene-007/atomicDDA/400_atomicDDA/README.md

 *In the last chapter we utilized FFTs/convolutions and the GPU to improve the performance of our code by __two orders of magnitude__.
 Here we will use the gained speed to bring the discretization to its ultimate limit -- __the atomic scale__ -- where each dipole reprents an atom.*

-## A new Grid
+## A New Grid

 Gold usually occurs in a face-centered cubic (fcc) arrangement and has a lattice constant of 0.40782&thinsp;nm [<img src="../003_media/External.svg" height="14">](https://periodictable.com/Elements/079/data.html).

 So far we used a simple-cubic packing (scp) which nicely maps to cartesian coordinates and, hence, besides a simple scaling no further transformations were needed.
-Now, we have to implement a proper transformation that maps from a triplet of integer points *(a,b,c)* to floating-point coordinates *(x,y,z)* of the fcc lattice:
+Now, we have to implement a proper transformation that maps from a triplet of integer points *(a,b,c)* to floating-point coordinates *(x,y,z)* of the fcc lattice.
+The transformation look like:

     % Constants
     sin60 = 0.86602540378;